A MESSAGE FROM SEN. WARNER ON CORONAVIRUS

-My office continues to be in regular contact with officials on the ground in Virginia, as well as with a number of Virginians who were traveling internationally and were unable to return home.
-So far, my office has successfully helped with the repatriation of more than 100 Virginians around the world in accordance with the State Department’s travel guidance, and we are working with over a hundred more to ensure their safe return home.
-My office also stands ready to assist with other coronavirus and non-coronavirus federal issues.
-If you or a loved one is currently experiencing an issue with a federal agency, please click here to contact my office.

-Coronavirus Resources for Virginians

-Second draft:

 My office continues to monitor the situation on the ground, including by maintaining regular contact with officials and health care providers in Virginia.
 My office also stands ready to assist with other coronavirus and non-COVID-19 federal issues.
 If you or a loved one is currently experiencing an issue with a federal agency, please click here to contact my office.

 Coronavirus Resources for Virginians